 How do I find out if a complaint has been filed in Ohio?

-Foreclosure complaints are filed in the county Common Pleas Court and are public record.
-You will also be served with the complaint.
+Foreclosure complaints are filed in the county Court of Common Pleas under ORC § 2323.07 and are public record.
+You will also be served under Ohio Civil Rule 5(D), starting the Ohio Civil Rule 12(A) 28-day answer window.
 A professional can verify your county court status immediately.

 If you receive a foreclosure complaint, two things must happen immediately and simultaneously.
-First, you must respond to the complaint within 28 days of being served.
+First, you must file an answer within the Ohio Civil Rule 12(A)(1) 28-day window after service under Ohio Civil Rule 5(D).
 This is a hard court deadline — not a guideline, not a suggestion.
-A response filed on day 29 is late.
-A default judgment following from a late or missing response significantly accelerates the timeline and eliminates the mediation opportunity in most Ohio counties.
+An answer filed on day 29 is late.
+A default judgment entered under Ohio Civil Rule 12(A) failure-to-respond significantly accelerates the timeline and eliminates the ORC § 2323.06 mediation opportunity in most Ohio counties.

-Second, a complete modification application must be submitted to the servicer immediately.
-The response and the modification application should be moving forward at the same time — not sequentially.
+Second, a 12 C.F.R. § 1024.41(b)(2)(i)(B) formally complete modification application must be submitted to the servicer immediately.
+If the application is received more than 37 days before the scheduled sale, § 1024.41(g) requires the servicer to halt sale advancement during the pendency of the review.
+The answer and the modification application should be moving forward at the same time — not sequentially.
 The 28 days following service of the complaint is the window for both actions.
-A homeowner who spends the first 14 days focused on the response and then starts thinking about the modification application has cut the modification preparation time in half unnecessarily.
+A homeowner who spends the first 14 days focused on the answer and then starts thinking about the § 1024.41 application has cut the modification preparation time in half unnecessarily.

-If your county has a mediation program — Cuyahoga, Franklin, Hamilton, Summit, Montgomery, and others — the timely response to the complaint is what triggers the mediation process.
+Ohio's foreclosure mediation operates under ORC § 2323.06 statutory authority, with the Supreme Court of Ohio's 11-step Foreclosure Mediation Program Model adopted by all 88 Ohio counties — though the model is non-binding and counties modify it for local procedure.
+Major counties — Cuyahoga (Cleveland), Franklin (Columbus), Hamilton (Cincinnati), Summit (Akron), and Montgomery (Dayton) — have adopted local court rules requiring mediation in foreclosure cases.
+The timely Ohio Civil Rule 12(A) answer is what triggers the mediation referral.
 The mediation session will be scheduled, and preparation for that session must begin immediately.
-A modification application that is already in progress when the mediation session occurs gives the homeowner the strongest possible position at mediation: the servicer is already reviewing the application, and the mediation session can focus on confirming the resolution rather than starting from scratch.
+A § 1024.41 modification application that is already in progress when the mediation session occurs gives the homeowner the strongest possible position at mediation: the servicer is already reviewing the application under § 1024.41(c) 30-day evaluation, and the mediation session can focus on confirming the resolution rather than starting from scratch.

-An Ohio homeowner who is 90 days delinquent and waits another 30 days before acting may find the complaint already filed and served, the 28-day response window already running, and the modification application and court response needing to happen simultaneously under significant time pressure.
-The pre-filing window — where a complete application could have kept the matter out of court entirely — is gone.
+An Ohio homeowner who is 90 days delinquent and waits another 30 days before acting may find the complaint already filed and served under Ohio Civil Rule 5(D), the Ohio Civil Rule 12(A) 28-day answer window already running, and the § 1024.41 modification application and court response needing to happen simultaneously under significant time pressure.
+The pre-filing window — where a § 1024.41(b)(2)(i)(B) formally complete application could have triggered § 1024.41(g) protection and kept the matter out of court entirely — is gone.

-Ohio's longer judicial timeline is real and it provides genuine runway.
+Ohio's longer judicial timeline is real and it provides genuine runway across multiple statutory leverage points: § 1024.41(g) 37-day pre-sale dual tracking, § 1024.41(b)(2)(i)(B) formal completeness, ORC § 2323.06 mediation, and ORC § 2329.33 post-sale pre-confirmation redemption.
 But it does not mean that waiting is cost-free.
 Every month of delay adds attorney fees to any reinstatement amount, adds court costs that accumulate once the litigation begins, narrows the time available for the modification process to complete before the sheriff's sale, and removes the most favorable modification window from the available options.
 Ohio's longer timeline is an advantage for homeowners who use it early.
 For homeowners who wait, it simply means more stages to navigate before the same ultimate outcome.

 3 Months Behind in Ohio: Act in the Next 30 Days — Not the Next 90

-The window available at 90 days delinquent is materially better than what will exist at 120 days or after the complaint is served.
-Do not let this window close without a complete application on file.
+The window available at 90 days delinquent is materially better than what will exist at the § 1024.41(f) 120-day threshold or after the complaint is served.
+Do not let this window close without a § 1024.41(b)(2)(i)(B) formally complete application on file.
 Submit your information now.

 See My Options →Can I get help if the complaint has already been served?

-Yes — the 28-day response window, county mediation, and modification application window are all potentially still available.
+Yes — the Ohio Civil Rule 12(A) 28-day answer window, ORC § 2323.06 county mediation under the Supreme Court of Ohio 11-step model, and the 12 C.F.R. § 1024.41 modification application with § 1024.41(g) 37-day pre-sale dual tracking protection are all potentially still available.
 Immediate professional assessment and action on all fronts is essential.

 Is there any cost to find out what I qualify for?